Jenderal Soedirman University: Anthem

 The official anthem of Jenderal Soedirman University is the Hymn of Jenderal Soedirman University and the March of Jenderal Soedirman University.
 The hymn was composed by R. A. J. Soedjasmin which titled "Harumkan Wiyata Tinggi" (English: To Honor the Greatest Enlightenment) and is sung during official events.

 The March of Jenderal Soedirman University is titled "Tingkatkan Martabat Bangsa" (English: Elevate the Dignity of the Nation), composed by R. A. J. Soedjasmin, is the informal anthem which occasionally sung in most of regular events.

 Flags

 The Flag of Unsoed and The Faculties is the official flag that is usually displayed during ceremonial event, such as freshmen student welcoming ceremony in Graha Widyatama Prof. Rubijanto Misman (Unsoed Convention Center Building).
 The color of Unsoed flag is yellow with the seal emblazoned in the middle of the flag.
 The flag color of every faculty in Unsoed is:

 Faculties and departments

-Undergraduate (Bachelor) and Vocational (Associate) Programs

-Unsoed undergraduate programs (sarjana) and vocational programs (diploma) are held under 12 faculties.
+Undergraduate programs (sarjana) and vocational programs (diploma) are held under 12 faculties.